 - Enterprise – Custom quotes – Offer more security, unlimited projects, a dedicated customer success manager for onboarding and training, and better branding control.

-Basecamp is an online Collaboration and Project Management software solution available to download as an application for Mac devices.
+Basecamp is more of an online collaboration tool than a project management solution.
+It’s available to download as an application for Mac computers.
 It is also available as an application for mobile devices running Android and iOS.

 Basecamp has gained its place as one of the most popular choices for remote collaboration, thanks to setup ease.
 It uses a wide range of useful features across devices, available integrations with 3rd party applications and systems, and excellent pricing.